-As an age manager, you should group Nippers of similar height, weight and skill level for activities and competitions to accommodate for how children grow and develop.
+As an age manager, you should group Nippers of similar skill level for activities and competitions to accommodate for how children grow and develop.

 Children's growth and development can be affected by a range of factors including:

 - genetics

 - nutrition

 - illness

 - environment.